swapniludar/darshak/README.md

 **How to install**

-1. The S3 needs to be rooted to run this application.
+1. The Samsung S3 needs to be rooted to run this application.
 Use [Framroot](http://forum.xda-developers.com/apps/framaroot/root-framaroot-one-click-apk-to-root-t2130276) application from play store.
-2. Download [the apk from here] ().
+2. Download [the apk from here] (https://github.com/darshakframework/darshak/blob/master/apk/Darshak_unsigned.apk).
 Soon it will be available on Play store.
 3. Install [SuperSU](https://play.google.com/store/apps/details?id=eu.chainfire.supersu&hl=de) and give access permission to the Darshak Application.

 **Data Upload**